 February 20th, 2014

 And: it may be worth telling that after some 15 years, from 2014 onwards HMD moves from dpunkt-Verlag to Springer-Verlag.
-This has been a hard decision by the management board of dpunkt as well as the editorial board of HMD – I wish HMD all the success it needs in addressing the market of applied research in computer science publications!!!
+This has been an intensely discussed decision by the management board of dpunkt as well as the editorial board of HMD – I wish HMD all the success it needs in addressing the market of applied research in computer science publications!!!

 December 8th, 2013